Kerrnel/Hackintosh/README.md

 		Or diskutil info disk0sX on macOS

-	One can install as many Linux distros as fit on disk in one btrfs volume; therefore I use subvolumes:
+	One can install as many Linux distros as fit on disk in one btrfs volume; therefore perhaps use subvolumes:
 		System/Debian
 		System/Ubuntu
 			... etc
 		Users (/home)
 		Applications (/opt, /usr/local)
-		Library (common scripts, configs, binaries for all - I mount in /all) Cache (can throw whatever away - /var/tmp, /var/cache) Variable (other common /var directories like /var/mail)
+		Library (common scripts, configs, binaries for all) Cache (can throw whatever away - /var/tmp, /var/cache) Variable (other common /var directories like /var/mail)
 ```